portfolio managerJames Cole, BA, CFA

 Senior Vice President and Portfolio Manager

-James has 33 years of investment experience including 24 years as a portfolio manager responsible for Canadian and U.S. equities.More
+James has over 30 years of investment experience including over 25 years as a portfolio manager responsible for Canadian and U.S. equities.More

 how the fund is managed